nageshchauhan/thinkofjava.io/docs/fundamentals/1_identifiers/identifiers.md

 ## Java Identifiers

-A name in java program is called identifier which can be used for identification purpose.
+A name in java program is called identifier which can be used for identification.

-It can be method name, variable name, class name or label name.
+It can be a method name, variable name, class name or label name.

 ```java linenums="1"
 //Example